 The low key charm combined with its dog friendly downtown, hiking trails and the Old Mill Park which is basically a rare dog friendly Redwoods grove makes Mill Valley a perfect hideout for the July 4 weekend.
 The nearest places where fireworks are set off are about 7 miles away in Sausalito and Tiburon, so you’re still some distance away from the dreaded noise that can drive your pet bonkers.

-The only downside to choosing Mill Valley as a quiet place for July 4th is the lack of dog friendly hotels.
-You have to resort to vacation rentals (Airbnb or VrBO) but given how this place is a very local’s only spot in the Bay Area and not a tourist hotspot, you can definitely find a few places near Throckmorton Avenue (downtown) to stay in like we did in the past.
+The only downside to choosing Mill Valley as a quiet place for July 4th is the lack of dog friendly hotels (there is only one, i.e. Acqua Hotel in the actual town).
+You have to resort to mostly vacation rentals (Airbnb or VrBO) but given how this place is a very local’s only spot in the Bay Area and not a tourist hotspot, you can definitely find a few places near Throckmorton Avenue (downtown) to stay in like we did in the past.

-When in Mill Valley I suggest checking out the charming Paseo, Kitchen Sunnyside, Prabh, Bungalow 44 and Playa for outdoor dog friendly dining, dog friendly walks through Old Mill Park, enjoying the gurgling Cascade Falls (see details on this hike here), hiking in Camino Alto Open Space Reserve, getting onto the Bay trail at Bothin Marsh Preserve and checking out other dog friendly scenic hikes in nearby Tiburon and Larkspur.
+There are plenty of dog friendly things to do in Mill Valley and you can read my Mill Valley guide for more inspiration, such as outdoor dog friendly dining, dog friendly walks through Old Mill Park, enjoying the gurgling Cascade Falls (see details on this hike here), hiking in Camino Alto Open Space Reserve, getting onto the Bay trail at Bothin Marsh Preserve and checking out other dog friendly scenic hikes in nearby Tiburon and Larkspur.
 Muir Beach Overlook is 6.5 miles west of Mill Valley and is a dog friendly spot with spectacular views of the California coast.

 5) BODEGA BAY